-This blog series will focus on Financial Institutions as a premier business use case for Machine Learning through the lens of financial risk.
+Through the lens of Financial Risk, this blog series will focus on Financial Institutions as a premier business use case for Artificial Intelligence and Machine Learning.

 Today, opportunities exist for professionals to delegate time-intensive, dense, and complex tasks to machines.
 Machine Learning (ML) has the ability to automate Artificial Intelligence (AI) and is becoming much more robust as technological advances ease and lessen resource constraints.